 0%Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This skill is essentially an empty placeholder with no actual incident response content.
-It consists entirely of generic meta-descriptions about what the skill claims to do, without providing any actionable guidance, procedures, checklists, or examples that would help Claude perform incident response planning tasks.
+This skill is an empty placeholder that provides no actual guidance on incident response planning.
+It contains only generic meta-descriptions of what the skill claims to do, with no actionable content, no concrete examples, no frameworks (like NIST SP 800-61), no templates, and no executable steps.
+It would provide zero value to Claude when handling incident response planning tasks.

 Suggestions